AlisonProuteau/dnd5-nextgen/README.md

 Class:

-- Choosing your starting_equipment -> Make the querying work
 - Choosing your features?

-Race:

-- None ?
+- Test equipment for proficiencies

 Other:

-- Calculate your ability scores ?(custom, simple, point buy, roll)? + bonuses
+- Calculate your ability scores (custom, simple, point buy, roll)? + bonuses
 - Calculate your hit points with modifiers
 - Calculate your armor class
 - Figuring out your proficiency modifier

 - Calculate your skill points
 - Choosing your spells (C level, spellattack, spell DC)?
-- Choosing your equipment
 - Choosing your feats

 Background:

 - Use DB/repr
+- Choosing your equipment/language...

 Submit:

 - Create an edge case test class/race
 - Add all known data (proficiencies, skills, equipments, etc), Format and Remove duplicates
-- Save to DB
+- Save to DB with user info?

 To figure out: